NickDubelman/azamat/README.md

 func main() {
     db, err := azamat.Connect(...)

-    // Insert an entry to table
-    todoTitle := "buy food for bear"
-    insert := TodoTable.
-        Insert().
-        Columns("title", "completed").
-        Values(todoTitle, false)

-    todoID, err := insert.Run(db)

-    // We don't have to implement the GetByID boilerplate todo, err := TodoTable.GetByID(db, todoID)
+    // We can GetByID and GetAll
+    todo, err := TodoTable.GetByID(db, todoID)

-    // We don't have to implement the GetAll boilerplate todos, err := TodoTable.GetAll(db)
+    todos, err := TodoTable.GetAll(db)

     // We can build and execute queries